flyerhzm/uniform_notifier/README.md

 * Restart Growl ("General" tab -> Stop Growl -> Start Growl)
 * Boot up your application.
 UniformNotifier will automatically send a Growl notification when Growl is turned on.
 If you do not see it when your application loads, make sure it is enabled in your initializer and double-check the steps above.

-### Ruby 1.9 issue

-ruby-growl gem has an issue about md5 in ruby 1.9, if you use growl and ruby 1.9, check this [gist][1]

 ## XMPP/Jabber Support

 To get XMPP support up-and-running, follow the steps below: